gurjot06oct/Cplusplus/Array/insights/boxdemonstration.markdown

-### Explaining the Box Theory for Understanding 2D Arrays in C++
+### Explaining the Box Demonstration Theory for Understanding 2D Arrays in C++

-The box theory is a conceptual framework that helps understand how referencing and dereferencing work in 2D arrays.
+The box demonstration theory is a conceptual framework that helps understand how referencing and dereferencing work in 2D arrays.
 Let's explore this with an example array and visual representation.

 ### Example 2D Array